 Nusdeh Yoh Elementary upholds the belief that all Indigenous students are entitled to quality, holistic education that validates Indigenous cultures, histories, values and languages.

-How are students working to build community connections and increase the quality of life of Indigenous students through social events and project partnerships at the University of Northern British Columbia?
+Students at UNBC are building community connections to improve the quality of life of Indigenous students through social events and project partnerships.

 Nusdeh Yoh upholds the belief that all Aboriginal students are entitled to quality, holistic education that validates Indigenous cultures, histories, values and languages.